TL;DR Summary

 Conversation is bidirectional.
-First, you need to understand what is being said to you, and then you need to respond.
-Therefore, reaching a conversational level in a language requires both a high level of comprehension and spoken fluency.
-In this post, I’ll share how long it takes to achieve this conversational level as well as some tips to get there.
+First, you need to understand what is being said to you.
+Then, you need to respond.
+Reaching a conversational level in a language, therefore, requires both a high level of comprehension and spoken fluency.
+In this post, I’ll share how long it takes to achieve a conversational level in a language and some tips to get there.

 Sufficient Exposure to the Language